MobAppSecurity/blog/_posts/2020-12-03-hello_world.markdown

 - ARM Exploit Development (IOS Jailbreaking)

 Each of this area will get seperate section of categories so it will be much more easier to navigate.
 Furthermore, the blog format and design will be continuously updated.
-Finally, I have an old blogger([old blog][old-blogs]) that cover some of this materials but it will not be extensive and detail as this.
-You may be asking, why I left my old blog?

-1. Because I want to have a fresh start
-2. I think blogger have kinda pale design so its kinda not suit for my taste
-3. I want to challenge myself by using a new framework to create a blog
+Finally, I have an old blogger([old blog][old-blogs]).
+I will used this to post more CTF, red team and blue team stuff.

 That's all I think it's enough for introduction and I hope you enjoy this blog, cheers!